Keith Shea: Football

 Shea was a half forward and played with from 1932 to 1937.
 He polled well in the Brownlow Medal, the closest he came to winning was in 1934 where he fell 2 votes short with an equal 3rd placing.
 Shea finished 3rd again the following season in 1935 and equal fourth in 1937.

 He represented Victoria on 10 occasions during his time at Carlton.
 It was playing for Victoria in the 1937 Perth Carnival where he caught the eyes of the Subiaco Football Club recruiters who signed him up for the 1938 season, coached by Haydn Bunton.
 During his stint with Subiaco he played interstate football with Western Australia and polled 11 votes in the 1938 Sandover Medal.
 He was appointed coach of South Fremantle for the 1940 season.

 In 1941 Shea had returned to Melbourne.
 He accepted the coaching position at North Melbourne but Carlton would not give him a clearance.
 He was still legally tied to South Fremantle whom themselves would not clear him back to Victoria.
 Shea was fined while as Publican of the Notting Hill Hotel for selling alcohol out of hours.

 Shea returned to the VFL in 1945 as coach of Hawthorn on a three-year deal.
 When injuries got the better of him during the season, he became a non-playing coach.
 He retired as a player at the season's end but staying on as coach in 1946.

-In 1947 he coached Rupanyup in the Wimmera Football League, then moved to Albury the following year when he coached North Albury to win the 1948 premiership of the Ovens and Murray Football League.
+In 1947 he was captain-coach Rupanyup in the Wimmera Football League, then moved to Albury the following year when he was captain-coach of North Albury in 1948 and 1949, when they won the 1948 premiership of the Ovens and Murray Football League.

 In 1950 he coached Griffith South West Football League (New South Wales), to a losing grand final.

 Shea was reappointed coach of North Albury for the 1951 season but died.